Connect with others who understand.

 • Increased sensitivity to cold

-One member of MyVitiligoTeam wrote about their symptoms and getting diagnosed with hypothyroidism, saying, “The only reason I had my thyroid checked was because of a suggestion from my dermatologist years ago … sure enough, I have hypothyroidism.
+One member of MyVitiligoTeam wrote about their symptoms of hypothyroidism: “The only reason I had my thyroid checked was because of a suggestion from my dermatologist years ago.
+Sure enough, I have hypothyroidism.
 I do notice when my thyroid is dysfunctioning — my hair gets brittle, my skin gets very dry, and I’m cold all the time.”

-Doctors can test for Hashimoto’s disease by examining the levels of hormones like thyroid-stimulating hormone or anti-thyroid peroxidase antibodies (TPO antibodies) in your blood.
-Tell your doctor if you experience any new symptoms like constipation, a puffy face, fatigue, or depression.
+Doctors can diagnose Hashimoto’s disease with blood tests that measure levels of hormones like thyroid-stimulating hormone or antithyroid peroxidase antibodies (TPO antibodies).
+Tell your doctor if you experience any new symptoms such as constipation, a puffy face, fatigue, or depression.

 Graves’ Disease

+People with vitiligo are significantly more likely than the general population to develop Graves’ disease, an autoimmune thyroid condition.
 “I have Graves’ disease along with vitiligo.
-I had my physical with my doctor a few days ago and found out that my thyroid levels are very low, which would explain why I’m so tired lately,” wrote one member of MyVitiligoTeam.
+I had my physical with my doctor a few days ago and found out that my thyroid levels are very low, which would explain why I’m so tired lately,” wrote one MyVitiligoTeam member.

 • Increased perspiration and sensitivity to heat